diarmuidoconnor/ict-skills-2020/topic04/talk-2/Patterns.md

 # React Design Patterns.

-Introduce some common patterns for React code design including, the Container and Custom Hooks.
+Introduce some common patterns and techniques to improve React code design, including, the Container pattern  and Custom Hooks.